 6. Your re-usable thermal cautery unit handle (and six tips) if you have one.

 7. Nuts, soybeans, granola bars, etc. for lunches.
 We eat big for breakfast and dinner, but scarf lunch while traveling between morning and afternoon sites.

-8. Copies of your medical license and specialty certification.
+8. Copies of your medical degree, specialty certification, and current medical license.
 I carry mine in my computer case in a plastic sheet protector.

 9. It’s nice to bring your own MadaJet … (1) I can bring one fewer, which cuts down on my weight, and (2) it’s good to practice MadaJet care if you plan to perform vasectomies at more than one site in your geographic region.
 Pack it sterile in a see-through sterilization pouch without its glass cylinder.
 Autoclave the glass cylinder in a smaller separate pouch and pack that into a rigid container like a plastic pill bottle so that it doesn’t get smashed in transit.
 Keep the MadaJet brochure with the MadaJet.
 If you carry it on, put it alone with its brochure in a TSA bin, even if you have TSA PreCheck.
 TSA will fret over it EVERY TIME, especially if it is “hiding” in your bag.
 If you leave it in your checked bag, that bag may be delayed at an intervening airport if they run it through another scanner.
 I check 4-6 MadaJets, but leave them on top of the other supplies in the suitcase with a MadaJet brochure.
 ON my checked bag and IN my checked bag I affix/insert (in a plastic sheet protector) a page that looks like THIS.